oVirt/ovirt-site/source/documentation/upgrade-guide/chap-Upgrading_from_3.6_to_oVirt_4.2.html.md

 ## Upgrading from 3.6 to oVirt Node While Preserving Local storage

 Environments with local storage cannot migrate virtual machines to a host in another cluster (for example when upgrading to version 4.2) because the local storage is not shared with other storage domains.
 To upgrade oVirt Node 3.6 hosts that have a local storage domain, reinstall the host while preserving the local storage, create a new local storage domain in the 4.2 environment, and import the previous local storage into the new domain.
-Follow the procedure in Upgrading to oVirt Node While Preserving Local Storage in the Upgrade Guide for oVirt 4.0, but install a RHVH 4.2 host instead of a 4.0 host.
+Follow the procedure in Upgrading to oVirt Node While Preserving Local Storage in the Upgrade Guide for oVirt 4.0, but install a oVirt Node 4.2 host instead of a 4.0 host.

     **Important:** An exclamation mark icon appears next to the name of the virtual machine if a MAC address conflict is detected when importing the virtual machines into the 4.2 storage domain.
 Move the cursor over the icon to view a tooltip displaying the type of error that occurred.